 Sugar non-levy quota for July might likely to hover around 14 lakh tonnes which is higher than previous three years average sugar non-levy quota.
-It is noticeable that sugar production may likely to hover around 24.4 million tonnes which exceeds consumption in 2010-11 which increases the supply scenario of sugar in the open market.
-Due to less production of sugar in 2008-09, prices shot up in the domestic market which urges government to increase the non-levy sugar quota to 14.90 lakh tonnes which help to ease the sugar supply in the open markets.
+It is noticeable that sugar production may likely hover around 24.4 million tonnes which exceeds consumption in 2010-11.
+Due to less production of sugar in 2008-09, prices shot up in the domestic market which led the government to increase the non-levy sugar quota to 14.90 lakh tonnes to help ease the sugar supply in the open markets.
 Government has released 16.50 lakh tonnes non-levy sugar quota for June.

-Considering the past trends of released non-levy sugar quota for June month, government normally decreases the sugar quota limit for millers due to rainy season.
+Considering the past trends of released non-levy sugar quota for June month, government normally decreases the sugar quota limit for millers during the rainy season.
 Based on the above assumptions, we expect that non-levy sugar quota would be around 14 lakh tonnes which might put the bearish impact on sugar prices in the coming month.